n0ll4k/bahama-mama-telemetry/docs/formats/formats.md

 Fork and Read Shock data is stored as raw ADC data.
 Calibration information for every sensor is needed to correctly interpret the travel data.

+At the start of the block an internal timestamp will be stored.
+After that the fork and shock data is stored.

 Within a travel information block the first 16 bit are the fork travel data and the following 16-Bit are the shoch travel data.
 This means there will always be 32 bit blocks containing on set of travel information for fork and shock.

 ### GPS Data